You laid on my chest,

 An Addendum of sorts: Please take a minute to read Brandewijn Words latest post, Perspective.
 I’m beyond honored to be a part of it and think his perspective is beautiful and kind and so very needed.
 It just gets so easy to slip into judgment mode, to drift towards entitlement and self-righteousness contingent on our vantage point.

 He ends with this, and it absolutely humbles me, but is also was a beautiful reminder.
 We truly are all in this together.

 I make this promise to Brooke and to all of you.
 I will dig…deep…into her honest “telling of events” to find her and try to understand her world of this or thats.
 Because that is her world and her perspective… And those are the only ones that matters and the only ones I need to know.

-That’s sums it up, right?
-Not his promise to me, but his commitment to question his vantage point, to do his best to know someone’s story and check himself when he makes an assumption or judgment…ultimately, to come from a place of empathy.
-Because we each have our story, right, with so many layers it gets complicated and messy, and we fuck up and do things that we regret.
+That sums it up, right?
+Not his promise to me, but his commitment to question his vantage point, to do his best to know someone’s story and check himself when he makes an assumption or judgment.
+Ultimately, it’s to come from a place of empathy.
+Because we each have our story, right, with so many layers.
+It gets complicated and messy, and we fuck up and do things that we regret.
 We hurt people, we hurt ourselves. intentionally or unintentionally.
-But the beautiful thing is, we get the gift of and have the capacity to step back and check ourselves, to shift our position and do what we can to understand why someone says or behaves the way they do.
-To practice empathy.
+But the beautiful thing is, we get the gift of being able to step back and check ourselves, to shift our perspective and do what we can to understand why someone says or behaves the way they do…to practice empathy.

 “Those of us who care do so because we can’t but feel otherwise if we are being honest with ourselves.
 There is no escape from the vulnerability of interdependence.
 I breathe because you do.”